 There are many dining options for those with special dietary needs.
 Please contact Cristina Caro, RD who will assist in answering questions and concerns.

 We offer Kosher meals in Dobbs Market Sunday through Thursday for lunch and dinner and lunch on Fridays.
 Shabbat Meals are served at the Marcus Hillel Center at Emory.
 Although we do not currently offer Halal meat at Dobbs Market we do have a wide variety of Vegan/Vegetarian options available.
-We do offer halal grab and go options at Common Grounds at Cannon Chapel.
+We do offer Kosher and Halal grab and go options at the following locations:

 Vegetarians and Vegans have a variety of options across campus.
 Contact the Campus Dining office with any further questions.